 Admission Requirements & Application Process

-Required Application Materials for Fall 2018:
+Required Application Materials for Fall 2021 (all due December 1st):

-- Personal Statement.
+- Personal Statement/Statement of Purpose.
 Upload as a PDF your 2-4 page document.
 This should (A) discuss your main research interests, ideas, and questions; (B) explain how your research experiences (e.g., professional work, research, volunteering) so far informs your interest and future goals; (C) state why you believe the University of Oregon is a good place for you to continue your research (and, if applicable, clinical) training; and (D) discuss how your plan of study relates to the research interests of the professors you would like to work with.

 - Writing Sample.
 Upload as a PDF a recent class paper, thesis, or article.

 - Curriculum Vita/Resume.
 Upload as a PDF your curriculum vita/resume.

 - Official TOEFL scores (international applicants only).
 Upload as a PDF your official TOEFL score report and request that ETS send official results to Institution Code 4846.
 A minimum total score of 88 on the IBT exam OR minimum total score of 7.0 total band score on the IELTS exam is required by the University of Oregon.